 The neighborhood bakery typically produces a multitude of products in order to satisfy the many different customer demands.
 Frequently, the size of the operation is small.
 It is a challenging task to produce so many products in a small area while maintaining an adequate kashrus controls.
 The following examples illustrate some of the common kashrus issues:

 - Numerous ingredients must be received and stored.
 Someone must check the ingredients upon delivery to ensure that they are all kosher.
 Although only kosher ingredients are ordered, mistakes happen.
 Distributors of ingredients deal with and deliver many ingredients to several customers.
-The distributor may not have the requested ingredient in stock and, in order to satisfy his customer, the distributor may substitute the ingredient with a similar ingredient from a different manufacturer.
+The distributor may not have the requested ingredient in stock and, in order to satisfy his customer, the distributor may substitute the ingredient with a similar ingredient from a different manufacturer which is not kosher certified.
 Also, the delivery person sometimes makes a mistake and delivers the wrong ingredient.

 - Dairy ingredients must be stored separately from pareve ingredients.
 Special care must be taken with regard to those ingredients that, although similar to each other, could come in either pareve or dairy form, such as flavorings and pastry dough.